If Not Cowboy, Why Cowboy Shaped?

 No problems with the sole or heel.
 It did what it needed to do.

-PackerWorn for less than a day, current heel
+PackerWorn for over 1 year, current heel

 Design